-I just wanted to share some recent professional portraits I've taken of local professionals in Seattle and Bellevue.
+I just wanted to share some recent professional portraits I've taken of seniors and local professionals.
 They're a good mix of indoor and outdoor locations, using available and artificial light.
 My approach is to capture a natural feel, even if it calls for some formality of setting.
 Without some measure of allowing the pose or background or context to be as-is, a business portrait or head shot can lose its life.

 Yesterday I visited where I used to work many years ago, at PFI in Seattle, a family-owned wholesaler and retailer of Mediterranean foods.
 They have a retail store on 6th Avenue S in the I-District, Big John's PFI.
 It feels nothing like Trader Joe's and everything like you're in Europe at a small-town food store--all the right smells, a beat-up concrete floor, and authenticity oozing from every nook and cranny.

 Pictured below is my old boss John Croce, aka Big John, the patriarch and entrepreneur who, with his wife Rose, founded Pacific Food Importers, the wholesaler parent to Big John's PFI retail store.
 Yesterday was Big John's PFI Appreciation Day where a crush of eager shoppers flooded the retail space.
 I snapped this photo of the bigger-than-life John after chatting for a few minutes.

 UPDATE August 24, 2015.
 John Croce passed away yesterday after a long life.
 Rest in peace.
 February 8, 1924 - August 23, 2015.